flo-jpg/PDM-IonicApp/README.md

 <b>Classbook application for students/teachers<b>

-<i>The student can authenticate on the app to see all his grades.<i>
+<i>The student can authenticate on the app to see all his grades.

-<i>For a subject,the teacher can add/remove or updte the grades of a specific student.<i>
+For a subject,the teacher can add/remove or updte the grades of a specific student.<i>

 Functionalities: